 Way back in April of 2015, we launched the DFW Urban Wildlife Facebook Group.
 Over the years our members have contributed an astounding array of interesting anecdotes and beautiful wildlife photographs.
-Between the Facebook group and its sister project on iNaturalist, we have collected an amazing amount of new and important urban wildlife data.
+Together, we have collected an amazing amount of new and important urban wildlife data.
 This stuff is fun and interesting to peruse, but it also has significant educational and scientific value as well.
 What we do here has been noticed.

 We are very proud of the community of naturalists we have helped foster here in the Dalls/Fort Worth metroplex.
 The number of people who participate is growing everyday!